act-rules/act-rules.github.io/_rules/text-contrast-widget-nqzcj8.md

 #### Passed Example 3

-The text in this link, on white background, has color contrast ratios of 8.6:1, 10:1, 5.1:1, and 5.2:1 in the 4 states listed in the `style` element.
+The text in this link, on default white background, has color contrast ratios of 8.6:1, 10:1, 5.1:1, and 5.2:1 in the 4 states listed in the `style` element.

 ```html
 <style>